Academic C.V. (PDF)

 - “The Perpetual Electoral Campaign: How Brazilian Mayors Secure Reelection through Government Advertising”, by Filipe Kopp (Msc).
 The study is currently awaiting a rewrite for submission to an international journal.

 - “Who Wants to Know?”
 A Field experiment to Assess Discrimination in Freedom of Information Regimes, by Rafael Velasco (Msc).
-This study was originally an article by Michener and Furtado presented at APSA 2015.
-Velasco, in his MA, has conducted a new and improved field experiment.
+This study started as a study by Michener and Rodrigues Furtado, presented at APSA 2015.
+Velasco, in his MA, conducted a new and improved field experiment, which – once more transformed by a collective effort – was recently published as a referred article in the journal, Governance.

 - “Transparency of City Councils in Brazil’s State Capitals” (Transparência das Câmaras municipais das capitais do Brasil), by Andressa Falconiery (MPA).